KylTan/ektas-site-info/README.md

 * restored copy button functionality

 ### 0.5.5
-* Fixed mising and incorrect values within the Site Info JSON to be more accurate to original Site Health
+* Fixed mising and incorrect values within the Site Info JSON to be more accurate to original Site Health.